 - Complete the course.

-- Pass your school’s final examination with a 75 percent grade or higher.
+- Pass your school’s final examination.

 - Obtain your licensing pamphlet.